apache/incubator-taverna-site/content/download/code/index.md

 <div class="alert alert-warning" role="alert"><p><span class="glyphicon glyphicon-warning-sign" aria-hidden="true"></span>
   <strong>Note:</strong>

-The source code for the Taverna 2 is not maintained by the Apache Taverna project, but remains available at <a href="https://github.com/taverna/">taverna on GitHub</a> under the `maintenance` branches.
-Note that Taverna 2 is licensed under the <a href="https://www.gnu.org/licenses/lgpl-2.1.html">GNU Lesser Public License 2.1</a>.
+The <a href="https://github.com/taverna/">source code for the Taverna 2</a> remains available separately.
+Taverna 2 is not maintained by the Apache Taverna project, which focuses on Taverna 3 (see above).
 </div>